Various Practical Life Materials That a Montessori Classroom Should Consider

 Dressing Frames

-Dressing frames are classic Montessori Practical Life Materials designed to help children practice fastening skills.
+Dressing frames are classic Montessori Practical Life materials designed to help children practice fastening skills.
 Available in variations such as buttons, zippers, snaps, and laces, these frames encourage the development of fine motor control, hand–eye coordination, and patience.
 By mastering these tasks, children gain confidence in dressing independently and experience the satisfaction of self-reliance.

 Brushing Teeth Activity Set